evo Size and Buying Guides - We have one of the largest selections of skateboards on the web, a super knowledgeable staff and expert guides.

 Bushings are rubber pads between the kingpin and the hanger on a truck.
 There are 2 bushings per truck.
 Harder bushings are harder to turn on but return more energy giving a springier return to center or more resistance for pumping.
 Softer bushings absorb energy and impact making turning easier.

-Tightening your trucks, via the kingpin nut, can play a major factor in the type of ride you will have.
+Tightening your trucks, via the kingpin nut, can change the way your board performs.

-The kingpin is a threaded bolt that holds the bushings to the truck hanger; kingpins can be adjusted to tighten or loosen your trucks.
+The kingpin is the threaded bolt that holds the bushings to the truck hanger

 Shop Skate Trucks

-Wheel diameter, measured in millimeters, refers to the varying sizes that skateboard wheels are manufactured.
-Different sizes of wheels are utilized for different styles of skateboarding.
-The most common range of wheels is between 50mm and 60mm, while wheels larger than 60mm are usually used on longboards or cruisers.
-Smaller wheels (50mm to 54mm) are slower and more prone to getting caught on cracks or rocks, but are preferred by street or technical skaters due to less weight and increased ease in technical tricks.
+Wheel diameter, measured in millimeters, is usually printed on the outer surface of the wheel.
+Different sizes of wheels lend themselves to different styles of skateboarding.
+The most common range for street and park skating is between 50mm and 60mm, while wheels larger than 60mm are usually used on longboards or cruisers.
+Smaller wheels (50mm to 54mm) are slower and more prone to getting caught on cracks or rocks, but are preferred by street or technical skaters due to less weight and increased ease for technical tricks.
 Larger wheels allow the skateboarder to go faster and avoid cracks, but increase weight.
-Beginners should start with a wheel in the middle of the range, 54mm.
+Beginners should start with a wheel in the middle of the range, ~54-55 mm.

 50-54 mm - Small and slow wheels, but preferred by street or technical skaters due to less weight and increased ease in flipping the board.